 WLCBMS, a reputed educational institute located in the heart of West London.
 The College is a vibrant centre for learning, which caters for all the needs of home and overseas students alike.
 We are committed to developing quality educational courses to meet the challenges of an increasingly diverse student base and demanding work place.
 WLCBMS offers globally recognized courses in the areas of Business Management, Computing, Finance, Law and English Language taught by a team of highly qualified and experienced teaching staff.
 Based on our understanding of the education industry we relentlessly strive to stay on the top by engaging best available resources through continuous investment.

-The London Electronics College is a center of adult education that provides technical training to its students.
+The London Electronics College is a centre of adult education that provides technical training to its students.
 It was established in 1892 and is located in West Central London in the Royal Borough of Kensington and Chelsea.
 The College offers courses in electronics engineering, information technology, computing, mathematics, English, modern languages and technology management.

 Kensington Palace in London is a working Royal residence.
 Of great historical importance, Kensington Palace was the favourite residence of successive sovereigns until 1760.
 It was also the birthplace and childhood home of Queen Victoria.
 Today Kensington Palace accommodates the offices and private apartments of a number of members of the Royal Family.
 Although managed by Historic Royal Palaces, the Palace is furnished with items from the Royal Collection.